xas-L/quant-rates-models/README.md

 ## Why I Did This

-This project was an attempt to apply what I've learned about quantitative finance to a real-world (or as real as I could make it!) problem.
+This project was an attempt to apply what I've learned about quantitative finance to a real-world problem.
 It was a great way to get hands-on experience with the entire lifecycle of a quantitative research task, from sourcing data to model validation and interpretation.

 ## Key Libraries Used